jcs-instructor/mobtimer/CONTRIBUTING.md

 ### API changes

+- Make changes to mobtimer-api.
+Any changes will be automatically picked up by the watcher tasks (running on localhost)
-- If the changes need to be consumed by VSCode extension or deploying to web, publish to npm
+- Also if you are reinstalling the mobtimer-vscode extension or deploying mobtimer-frontend to the web, you will need to publish the mobtimer-api to npmjs.
+See [step 1 of subsequent deployments](#Subsequent-deployments)

 ### Adding a New Feature

 #### Backend Changes